Your Cost of Driving vs. Riding DART

 » North Central Texas Council of Governments Air Quality Information

-» Carbon Calculator (Link courtesy of TerraPass.
-DART is not affliated with this organization.)
+» Carbon Footprint Calculator (Link courtesy of EPA.gov.)

 ** Estimate provided by the AAA publication, Your Driving Costs, updated by AAA every spring.
-In coming up with the estimate of 60.8 cents above, AAA figures in average fuel, routine maintenance, tires, insurance, license and registration, loan finance charges and depreciation costs for an automobile that is driven 15,000 miles per year.
+In coming up with the estimate of 61.88 cents above, AAA figures in average fuel, routine maintenance, tires, insurance, license and registration, loan finance charges and depreciation costs for an automobile that is driven 15,000 miles per year.
 Excludes loan payment.
-Fuel prices are based on late-2012 national average gas price of $3.486 per gallon.
+Fuel costs were based on average prices for the 12 months ending May 31, 2019 of $2.679 per gallon.
 This estimate is provided by AAA.

 AAA has been conducting this annual analysis since 1950.
 That year, driving a car 10,000 miles annually cost 9 cents a mile, and gasoline sold for 27 cents per gallon.